Books on parenting teenagers

 The teen version of the Triple P parenting self-help workbooks is a actually a printed parenting course for parents of teenagers.
 The self-help workbook format means it uses prompts and questions to help you reflect and set goals for your family and provides really practical tools for planning and tracking changes.
 Frustratingly, the Triple P self-help workbooks are not available from booksellers only from accredited Triple P practitioners.
 Luckily, that includes me, so if you want one just get in touch via the Contact page.

 (No time for a book?
 Triple P also offer an online parenting teenagers course)

 Parenting Teenagers by John Sharry is a very sensible book – the opposite of faddish.
 It looks at parenting teenagers from different angles and gives practical advice.
 Because it is so broad, it can be a bit hard to take it all in.
 But that does means it is likely to cover whatever issues you are experiencing (and help you identify some that you hadn’t realised were happening).
 My main criticism is that (just like all the books on parenting teenagers I know) it is a bit out of date.
 It doesn’t cover managing teens’ tech use well – the strategies are there but you’ll need to work out how to apply them.

 (No time for a book?
 Quick read alternative: Parenting teenagers without conflict)

 I hope you find these recommendations for books on parenting teenagers useful.
 If there is a parenting book that you would really like to recommend to other parents, please do pop it in the comments below!

-This is not a sponsored post and it contains my honest opinions.
-However, this post does contain affiliate links which means that if you click through from this post and buy the book on Amazon, I will receive a small fee.
+*This is not a sponsored post and it contains my honest opinions.
+However, some of these books were gifted to me as review copies.
+This post contains affiliate links which means that if you click through and buy the book on Amazon, I will receive a small fee.
 For more details, see my Disclosure Notice.